Alfred-thePanda/adv-p-health/README.md

 # Advanced Project - Health Classifier

-University project - Carmen Werrlein, Adetola Oluwatayo, Oluwaseyifunmi Alfred Olaniyan, Ben Puhalski A web app questionnaire powered by ML to predict whether or not the user has a specific disesase.
+University project - Carmen Werrlein, Adetola Oluwatayo, Oluwaseyifunmi Alfred Olaniyan, Ben Puhalski.

+A web app questionnaire powered by ML to predict whether or not the user has a specific disesase.
 Currently predicts for diabetes and heart disease.
 ## Resources